Germanchrystan/Testing-React-Course/Repos/01-color-button/README.md

 The latter has more downloads per week, but the former seems to be more actively mantained.

 Another possibility would be to check explicitly for the class name (``hidden`` in this example) using ``.toHaveClass``.
 This would be simpler, but farther from the actual user experience (this is testing implementation details, rather than how the user seezs the page).
 It is always a balance, and I think either this approach or transforming the CSS would be defensible.

+## Unit testing functions
+Often in our React app, we will have functions that are separate from the components, and this might be because the functions are used by several components.
+It makes sense to have the logic in a central place.
+Other times the logic is complicated enough that it makes snese to separate it from the logic of the component itself.
+It is recommended to unit test this functions if:
+* The logic is complicated enough to test via functional tests.
+* Too many edge cases.

+This color button project is not going to have any functions that really merit unit testing.